|

 Práce popisuje principy a problémy při realizaci ultrazvukového anemometru.
 Je popsán princip výpočtu rychlosti větru a následné korekce výpočtu.
 Pro realizaci jsou využity ultrazvukové sensory a microcontrolér ARM Cortex-M3.
 Práce se zabývá generováním PWM signálu, jeho analogovou filtrací, zesílením a odvysíláním.
 Na přijímací straně jeto nízkonapěťový zesilovač a komparátor.
 Vyvíjený kód je popsán pomocí vývojového diagramu.

-Airspeed dependent mainly temperature. equation
+Airspeed dependent mainly temperature.4)

 speed the equation (2.
-[1]
+Distance between sensors a

-1. can adjust this equation just calculate
+measured temperature with 100% relative dampness about higher.4) negative. can adjust this equation just calculate

 2

-(2. case less time
+the air cause increase airspeed. case less time

 A sound wave affected the movement the transmission medium, air the

-sound, there will increase time delay.
+wind.
 Then have correct our measured temperature

 and use the corrected temperature calculation above (2.
+When vector wind

-the air cause increase airspeed. know the air temperature T[°C]
+There another weak dependence air humidity. know the air temperature T[°C]

 between sensors, can correct airspeed according following equation [1]: